Almost Blue (song): Background and composition

 After listening to Chet Baker's version of the 1931 Ray Henderson/Lew Brown song "The Thrill Is Gone" from the 1954 Pacific Jazz record Chet Baker Sings, Costello became inspired to create similar-sounding music.
 He noted that the recording's "eeriness" and "haunted" qualities persuaded him to create his own take on it.
 In a 2015 memoir Costello wrote that Baker's version of the Richie Beirach song Leaving "had provoked my song 'Almost Blue' as much as Chet's recording of the Brown and Henderson song 'The Thrill is Gone.' " Costello wrote the ballad that shared the same name as his previous 1981 studio album, and wrote and recorded it with a "British pop" perspective.

-Produced by Geoff Emerick, "Almost Blue" is a traditional pop song, that is written in A minor and is set in time signature of common time with a tender beat consisting of 60 beats per minute.
-According to the sheet music published at Musicnotes.com by Alfred Publishing, Costello's vocals range from A3 to C5, leading an instrumentation of a piano and guitar.
+Produced by Geoff Emerick, "Almost Blue" is a traditional pop song, that is written in A minor and is set in time signature of common time with a slower rhythm set at 60 beats per minute.
+According to the sheet music published at Musicnotes.com by Alfred Publishing, Costello's vocals range from A3 to C5, leading instrumentation of piano and guitar.
 Stylus Magazine's Colin Beckett described its sound as reminiscent to the works of Johnny Hartman and Baker.
 Lyrically, Costello expresses a "dead past" or "dead relationship" by comparing it to its present state.